Echigo Tokimeki Railway: Local services

+Sightseeing Express services

+From 4 July 2021, Sightseeing Express services commenced operation using former JNR 455 series and 413 series trains.
+Operating only on weekends and holidays, there are two round trips per day between Naoetsu and Ichiburi.
+Purchase of an additional 500 yen (250 yen for children) Express fare is required.

 Stations

+All stations are in Niigata Prefecture.

 Rolling stock

 The eastern section of the line is electrified at 1,500 V DC and the western section of the line is electrified at 20 kV AC (60 Hz) overhead, with a dead section separating the two different power supplies between Itoigawa and Kajiyashiki stations, but in order to eliminate the need to procure new dual-voltage rolling stock, local services on the Nihonkai Hisui Line use a fleet of eight new ET122 single-car diesel multiple unit (DMU) trains based on the JR West KiHa 122 series design.
 This fleet includes two special-event cars.
 Services normally operate as single-car trains during the off-peak periods, increased to two cars during the peaks.